spantaleev/sijax-python/docs/comet.rst

 ``yield`` tells Sijax to flush the commands we've queued so far in the response object (``obj_response``).
-If your Comet function doesn't ``yield`` at all, its response will be returned all at once (in the end), much like a normal request function (that uses :class:`sijax.response.BaseResponse.BaseResponse`).
+If your Comet function doesn't ``yield`` at all, its response will be returned all at once (in the end), much like a normal request function (that uses :class:`sijax.response.BaseResponse`).

 Let's see how we can register a handler function as a Comet function.